Something big is happening in Canadian real estate investing. Money is leaving Canada at record speeds, and it’s heading south to the United States.

 U.S. lenders look at the property.
 Does it cash flow?
 Yes?
 Let’s move forward.

 They calculate a Debt Service Coverage Ratio (DSCR).
+Learn more about income-based lending for foreign nationals.
 As long as the property income covers the expenses and mortgage payment, you’re good.
 They don’t check your Canadian credit.
 You don’t need to prove employment.
 You don’t even need a job.

 The property qualifies itself based on the numbers.
 That’s it.